Have you

 Students can easily make connections to the poems in this book by writing their

-own poem about their own cultures,
+own poems about their own cultures,

 You Read